LucaReggiannini/winycorners/README.md

     --enhanced-task-view
         Hides taskbar and maximize the desktop working area.
         Show the taskbar only when taskview is visible (like Gnome)

+    --corner-size
+        The size of the hot corner in pixels.
+Default value is 8px

 POSITION:
     --top-left